Thursday, August 1, 2013

 The Pill today

 Today the Pill is easily accessible to everyone with a uterus in New Zealand.
-Some contraceptive pills are subsidised so cost only $5 for six months’ worth plus the cost of the clinic appointment.
+Many contraceptive pills are subsidised, and can be collected for free once you get a prescription.

 Different forms of the Pill

 The Pill comes in two forms.
 Both forms are simple and convenient, and are taken orally.

 - The Combined Oral Contraceptive Pill contains both progestogen and oestrogen and stops the ovaries from ripening eggs.